 Where to Stay in Girona

-If you’re spending two or three days in Girona, then you’re going to need to find a great place to rest your head in this lovely Catalonian city.
+If you’re spending time in Girona, then you’re going to need to find a great place to rest your head in this lovely Catalonian city.

-Hotel Costabella – Another great option for those looking for something a bit more mid-range is this family-run hotel.
-Located within walking distance of Girona’s old town and all of its top sites, they have a range of great rooms available, a swimming pool, gym and sauna on site and include parking, as well.
-Click here to see their availability
+Hotel Costabella – A great option for those looking for something a bit more mid-range is this family-run hotel.
+Located within walking distance of all of its top sites, they have a range of great rooms available, a swimming pool, gym and sauna on site and include parking, as well.

 Little Home Girona – If you’d rather have your own apartment in Girona than stay in a hotel, then these flats are an excellent option.
-Situated within the Old Town, they’re perfectly located for exploring this Catalonian city.
 You can choose from a one or two-bedroom depending on your needs and you can also enjoy a fully equipped kitchen.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Girona hotels!